ILLIXR/ILLIXR/docs/docs/working_with/adding_mediapipe.md

 - **PROTO_PATH** - the path to the protobuf file (not including the file name), relative to the mediapipe directory
 - **OBJ_NAME** - the name of the protobuf file (without the extension)
-- **DESCRIPTORS** - A flag that will append descriptor files to the master list in CACHE
+- **DESCRIPTORS** - A flag that will append descriptor files to the main list in CACHE

 In the above example the CMake TARGET will be named calculators.util.annotation_overlay_calculator_proto.
 At the current time,